Resident Evil 2: Other versions

 A port of Resident Evil 2 for the Sega Saturn was developed at Capcom, with plans for it to use the console's 4 MB RAM cartridge, but technical difficulties led to its cancellation in October 1998.

 Tiger Electronics released a black and white sprite-based 2.5D version for its Game.com handheld in late 1998.
 It includes only Leon's story path, and lacks many of the original game's core features, including cutscenes and music.
-This was the first Resident Evil game to be released on a handheld console.
+This was the first Resident Evil game to be released on a handheld console and to be rated Teen 13+ by the ESRB.
+Tiger also released a dot-matrix version for its 99X Games handheld in 1999.

 In February 2013, an unfinished build of Resident Evil 1.5 was leaked onto the Internet.

 On June 26, 2024, Resident Evil was released on GOG.com, with Resident Evil 2 released on August 27, and Resident Evil 3: Nemesis released on September 25.
 They were sold both individually and as a $24.99 bundle.
 The PC port is based on the Dual Shock ver. and includes high-resolution character models and an art gallery.
 On August 19, 2025, Resident Evil 2 and Resident Evil 3: Nemesis released on the PlayStation 4 and 5 platforms.
+On April 1, 2026, the GOG.com release of Resident Evil 2, along with the rest of the original trilogy, were released on Steam.